ICE 4: Contract and manufacture

 In 2011 Siemens awarded Bombardier Transportation a subcontract for its contribution to the project valued at €2.2 billion, of which €1.3 billion was for the 130 'intercity' trains.
 Bombardier's contract included aerodynamic optimisation of the design, and supply of the bodyshells - initially expected to come from its Görlitz plant, with driving vehicle assembly to take place at its Hennigsdorf plant, and Flexx Eco bogies manufactured at its plant in Siegen.
 The change in the initial order from 10 to 12 car ICE replacement trains (170 additional vehicles) resulted in a €336 million increase in the value of Bombardier's order.

-Bodyshells are also to be supplied from Bombardier's Wroclaw plant (Poland).
-In 2015 Bombardier contracted Panattoni Europe to build an additional 18357 m2 manufacturing hall for the Wroclaw plant, initially to be used for the construction of the ICx trains.
+Bodyshells are also to be supplied from Bombardier's Wrocław plant (Poland).
+In 2015 Bombardier contracted Panattoni Europe to build an additional 18357 m2 manufacturing hall for the Wrocław plant, initially to be used for the construction of the ICx trains.

 Faiveley was awarded (late 2011/early 2012) contracts to supply brake equipment, including magnetic track brakes, and electropneumatic brake systems; as well as doors and air conditioning systems for the 130 unit intercity order.

 Voith was contracted to supply parts of the nose of the trainsets, including GFRP cabin, the nose module and its opening hatches, coupling systems, and snow deflector.

 Construction of the trainsets was expected to start in 2013, with two pre-production trains delivered by 2016.
 With Alstom taking over Bombardier’s rail business in January 2021, Bombardier’s manufacturing responsibility of remaining sets on order were transferred to Alstom.